Do you like to scrapbook? Make your own greeting cards? Decorate bulletin boards?

 - The Cricut sticky mats don’t last forever.
 Fortunately, there are lots of tips and videos on how to make the mat “re-sticky” using products like Aleene’s Tack It Over & Over or repositionable adhesive sprays.
 I have successfully done that to one of mine.
 Be careful with a new or newly sticky mat and thin paper; it might tear as you pull it off.
 Even some cardstock will be tricky to remove from very sticky mats.

 - Speaking of Cricut tips and hints, they are everywhere!
 So don’t worry if you get your new Cricut and can’t figure out how to do what you want.
-Provo Craft has a great online community full of people who are willing to share their expertise and ideas.
-Plus, there are tons of “how-to” Cricut videos online.
+They have a great online community full of people who are willing to share their expertise and ideas.
+Plus, there are tons of “how-to” Cricut videos posted by users online.

 - There are over 100 cartridges available for both Cricut machines!
 But you won’t need that many.
 I got by for about a year with just 2 cartridges — one with fonts and one with shapes.
 Now I have 8.
 There are still so many things I can cut with my 8 Cricut cartridges that I’ll never get to them all!

 - If, like me, you’re always watching for bargains and you regularly shop at Hobby Lobby, Michael’s or JoAnn Fabrics, then you are probably already familiar with their weekly coupons.
 Unfortunately, they all state that the coupon cannot be used on any Cricut products.
 Those stores do occasionally have good sales on Cricut items though.

 Shop online or watch for a bargain.
 I truly think you will be happier with the option of using the larger paper:

 - With the original Cricut, you will have to purchase the special 6″x12″ paper or always cut your own paper to that size.